 I hesitated to say anything about this trip before, but I am in Nebraska.
 No, the Travels with Kev world headquarters hasn’t moved to the Cornhuskers state, but my short visit turned into an extended stay due to safety concerns.

-In early February, I booked a trip to my sister Paula’s who lives in Papillion, NE, before most of us knew what was to come.
+In early February, I booked a trip to my sister Paula, who lives in Papillion, NE, before most of us knew what was to come.
 If I knew the true scope of this pandemic, I would have stayed at home.
-With a lot of conflicting information going on, I decided to take the trip although taking some precautions.
+With a lot of conflicting information, I decided to take the trip, although taking some precautions.

 I did take the train out here, and the trip aboard the California Zephyr went well.
 My return tickets may get rebooked once again; it has a few times already.
-I am trying to keep safe and keep the health of my family in mind as I proceed with this adventure.
+I am trying to keep safe and keep my family’s health in mind as I proceed with this adventure.

 It Could Have Been Worse

 Paula and Mikey have two kids, Abby, the five-year-old Newfoundland “puppy,” and their twenty-month human daughter, Mackenzie.
 Both girls adore their Uncle Kevy (a term only a select group of people use).
 I never knew I could love both of them as much as I do.
 I might be taking a few liberties with this, but it is my blog, haha.

 I am stuck in the right place, I think.
 Paula and her husband are great hosts, and I believe they are thankful I am here because there is one extra adult to help with Mackenzie and someone to help out around the house.